 I’ve also see many created using a Happy Planner!
 You can find Happy Planners at Amazon, or with a coupon, you can get a really good deal at Michaels or Hobby Lobby!

-- If you’re not wanting to hunt and peck all over the internet to put your war binder together, you might be interested in Live Oak Boutique’s War Binder Starter Kit!
+If you’re not wanting to hunt and peck all over the internet to put your war binder together, you might be interested in my War Binder Starter Kit!
 It includes everything you need to get started with a war binder!
-It comes with a Webster’s Pages Travelers Notebook Cover, Live Oak Boutique’s Spiritual Journal Bundle, Live Oak Boutique’s Velvet Bookmark of your choice, Live Oak Boutique Lace Bookmark Set of 2, and Live Oak Boutique’s Dashboard Card of your choice.
-Click on any of the images below to get started!
+It comes with a Webster’s Pages Travelers Notebook Cover, Live Oak Nest’s Spiritual Journal Bundle, a Live Oak Nest Velvet Bookmark of your choice, a Live Oak Nest Lace Bookmark Set of 2, and a Live Oak Nest Dashboard Card of your choice.
+Click here to shop my war binder kits!

 So what do I put in my war binder?
 What sections should I include in my war binder?